vmware-archive/vsphere-automation-sdk-.net/README.md

 ### Adding a new sample using a template

-* To import the VMware Project Template, install the vsix file by double click to the file "Vmware-SDK-Automation-Sample-Template.vsix" located in "vsphere-automation-sdk-.net\Project Template".
+* To import the VMware Project Template, copy the zip file located in "vsphere-automation-sdk-.net\Project Template" to "C:\Users\<username>\Documents\Visual Studio 2017\Templates\ProjectTemplates\Visual C#".

 1. Open Visual Studio
 2. In the menu select File --> New --> Project...